curveball/session-redis/README.md

 });
 ```

-clientOpts is the set of options for the Redis client.
+clientOptions is the set of options for the Redis client.
 The list of available
-clientOpts can be found on the [NodeRedis/node_redis](https://github.com/NodeRedis/node_redis#options-object-properties)
+clientOptions can be found on the [NodeRedis/node_redis](https://github.com/NodeRedis/node_redis#options-object-properties)
 repository.